angelfeliz/catchOfTheDay/README.md

 You can play with the application on [The example page](https://angelfeliz.github.io/catchOfTheDay/)

-The application was build followin the course of [WESBOS](https://reactforbeginners.com/)
+The application was build following the course of [WESBOS](https://reactforbeginners.com/)